 Since giving birth to her first child, True, in April 2018, Khloé Kardashian admits she's been closely monitoring her diet in a bid to lose her baby weight.
-The health-conscious star also teamed up with celebrity nutritionist Dr. Goglia to get her health back on track and regain her pre-baby figure, she explained in a post on her website.
+The health-conscious star also teamed up with celebrity nutritionist Dr. Goglia to get her health back on track and regain her pre-baby figure, she explained in a post on ET.
 "I'm currently on a low-carb diet that my nutritionist, Dr. Goglia, gave me," the reality TV star admitted.

 If you're thinking that a low-carb diet is just another fad that requires you to cut-out your favorite staples and starchy foods making meal-planning an absolute nightmare, you've got another thing coming.
 Although low-carb diets restrict carbohydrate-rich foods, they are relatively easy to follow.
 While you need to stay away from pasta, bread, and sugary foods, you instead fuel up on protein and fiber-rich foods that keep you satiated for longer and cut out any problematic cravings.
 "It has lots of protein, so I'm able to go all out at the gym, but the best part is that I'm never hungry because I'm always eating!" says Kardashian.